dotnet/runtime/src/libraries/System.Formats.Cbor/src/PACKAGE.md

 <!-- The key features of this package -->

-* Reader and writers types for the CBOR format.
+* Reader and writer types for the CBOR format.
 * Built-in support for different CBOR conformance modes.

 ## How to Use